caverac/agd-doc/tutorial.rst

 Creating a Synthetic Training Dataset
 ----------------------------

 To select the optimal value of the smoothing parameter :math:`\alpha`, you must train the AGD algorithm using a training dataset with known underlying Gaussian decomposition.
 In other words, you need to have a dataset for which you know (or have an estimate of) the true Gaussian model.
 This training dataset can be composed of real (i.e. previously analyzed) or synthetically-constructed data, for which you have prior information about the underlying decomposition.
 This prior information is used to maximize the model accuracy by calibrating the :math:`\alpha` parameter used by AGD.

 Training datasets can be constructed by adding Gaussian functions with parameters drawn from known distributions with known uncertainties.
 For example, we can create a mock dataset with ``NSPECTRA``-realizations of Equation :eq:`spectra`.

 In the next example we will show how to implement this in python.
 For this example we will construct a synthetic training dataset with parameters similar to those found in the :ref:`multiple-gaussians-tutorial` example.
 We must set the following parameters:

 1. :math:`\mathrm{NOISE} \sim N(0, {\rm RMS}) + f \times {\rm RMS}`
    with ``RMS=0.05`` and :math:`f=0`

 2. ``NCOMPS = 3``

-3. ``NCHANNELS = 512`` This number sets the resolution of each spectrum. **Does this number need to be the same for all spectra in AGD?**
+3. ``NCHANNELS = 512`` This number sets the resolution of each spectrum.

 4. :math:`\mathrm{AMP} \sim \mu(0.5, 4)`,
    this way we ensure that every spectral feature is above the noise